amita-roy/global-summit-2020/README.md

-# HTML/CSS Capstone: COP26 UN Climate Conference
+# HTML/CSS Capstone: ICF Global Summit 2020

 > This project is a website for the ICF Global Conference taking place in Dublin, Ohio, USA in October 2020.